PedramMohammadi/filter_proxy/README.md

 This repository provides a deep learning-based pre-processing algorithm that enhances perceptual quality of processed images and video frames.
 The model learns to transform input frames to optimize for downstream quality metrics while maintaining visual fidelity.

-**Project status:** Training complete.
-Inference and evaluation in progress.
+**Project status:** Training and inferencne are completed.
+Evaluation results are available in its respective folder in this directory.

 **Model Architecture**
 ![Filter Proxy architecture](./architecture.svg "Filter Proxy architecture")